Ladislao Pablo Györi

-Ladislao Pablo Győri ([ɟøːri]; born on July 13, 1963, in Buenos Aires, Argentina) is an Argentine engineer, digital and visual artist, essayist and poet, most known as the creator of Virtual Poetry in 1995, which has been described as "of utmost significance in advancing literature as sculptural object in electronic space".
-He has been described as one of the rare "poet-practitioners dedicated to 3-D art".
+Ladislao Pablo Győri ([ɟøːri]; born on July 13, 1963, in Buenos Aires, Argentina) is an Argentine engineer, digital and visual artist, essayist and poet, most known as the creator of Virtual Poetry in 1995, which has been described as "of utmost significance in advancing literature as sculptural object in electronic space"; also as one of the rare "poet-practitioners dedicated to 3-D art".

 Life and career

 Győri was born in 1963, in Buenos Aires, where he lives.
 In 1989, he graduated as electronic engineer at the National Technological University of Buenos Aires.

 His first computational and literary activities date to 1983.
 Győri made experiences with computer music and voice synthesis, and works on Computer 3D art since 1984.

 After his meeting in 1986 with Gyula Kosice, Győri subsequently experimented with painting and poetry, and became interested in non-representative and rigorous geometry formulations.
 The study of the paintings of Rhod Rothfuss led him to work, since 1990, in the realization of Madí Turning Paintings-Relief (irregular frame) and 3D digital animations of these geometric structures.

-Estiajes (1988), prefaced by Kosice and part of the significant mathematical tradition of the Argentine poetry, according to Fabio Doctorovich was published in 1994.
+Originally written in 1988, Estiajes, prefaced by Kosice and part of the significant mathematical tradition of the Argentine poetry, according to Fabio Doctorovich, was published in 1994.

-Poems, information theory and the computer assisted calculus of probability in the composition of the text, in order to change the usual syntax, restricting the redundant elements and postulating a strong nonlinear character (related to what Győri calls hyperdiscourse), and to qualify in bits the poetic information.
-This work deserved to be anthologized by Julio Ortega, professor of Hispanic Studies at Brown University.
+Poems, information theory and the computer assisted calculus of probability in the composition of the text, to change the usual syntax, restricting the redundant elements and postulating a strong nonlinear character (related to what Győri calls hyperdiscourse), and to qualify in bits the poetic information.
+This work was anthologized by Julio Ortega, professor of Hispanic Studies at Brown University.
 These verbal experiments advanced toward other formative fields of poetry in several still unpublished works from 1989 to 1993.

 As assistant to sculptor Kosice from 1990 to 1995, Győri was responsible for the technical facts of Kosice's production.
-During the retrospective exhibition Kosice - Works 1944/1990 at the Museo Nacional de Bellas Artes (National Museum of Fine Arts) of Buenos Aires in 1991, Secuencia gráfica de una gota de agua (Graphic Sequence of a Drop of Water; a collaborative computer graphics work, 1990) was displayed.
+During the retrospective exhibition Kosice – Works 1944/1990 at the Museo Nacional de Bellas Artes (National Museum of Fine Arts) of Buenos Aires in 1991, Secuencia gráfica de una gota de agua (Graphic Sequence of a Drop of Water; a collaborative computer graphics work, 1990) was displayed.
 Győri participated, among others, in El árbol de la vida y su lenguaje (The Tree of Life and its Language), a remote controlled sculpture by Kosice which incorporates sonic elements, and their display through what is known as spectrum analyzer, by means of variable columns of water and light.
 This work was erected in Neuquén, the northwestern Argentine Patagonia in 1992.

 Győri co-founded in 1994 the TEVAT group and co-wrote, the same year, the TEVAT Manifesto, together with the specialist in Semiotics and also engineer José E. García Mayoraz, and the aforementioned Kosice.
 Artificiality and virtual reality, art in cyberspace, studies of semantic fields, et cetera, and the diffusion of these new topics in the artistic world are an integral part of their proposal.